Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Input Square**: Represents an input operation, typically user-provided data.
 - **Output Square**: Represents an output operation, such as displaying results.
 - **Diamond**: Represents a decision point where the user may be presented with options or branching paths.

+For a Guide refer to [PlantUML Activity Diagram](https://plantuml.com/activity-diagram-beta)

 ```plantuml: